satindar/TrufflePig/README.md

 Wrote this while working at Monsoon as evidence of my iOS skills.
 I was writing mainly Ruby and Javascript and wanted to transition to iOS.

-This startegy worked!
-We got acquired by Capital One and I was moved to an iOS project when the transition was compelte.
+This strategy worked!
+We got acquired by Capital One and I was moved to an iOS project when the transition was complete.